JekoGyulev/JekoGyulev/README.md

 - 🌱 I’m currently learning **Spring**

-- 👨‍💻 All of my projects are available at [https://github.com/JekoGyulev](https://github.com/JekoGyulev)
+- 👨‍💻 All of my personal and practice projects are available at [https://github.com/JekoGyulev](https://github.com/JekoGyulev)](https://github.com/JekoGyulev?tab=repositories)

 - 📫 How to reach me **zhekogyulev@gmail.com**